mathewpareles/LLM-Research/README.md

 When you calculate the Energy Spectrum, there are spikes in the DOS (right side of below plot), which can lead to instabilities in the material including topological superconductivity.
+In my thesis, I compute the DOS more generally using Perturbation Theory.

 <p align="center">
 <img src="/images/5.png" alt="4 fold band" width="400"/>